hitokiri-mata/katacoda-courses/kubernetes-applications/istio-intro/step2-install-istio.md

 `istioctl verify-install -f $HOME/istio-generated-manifest.yaml`{{execute}}

 If everything is healthy, you should see a listing of `checked successfully` messages for the istio components.

+TODO:

+Run the Istio pre-installation verification:

+`istioctl verify-install`{{execute}}

+You should see the message:

+`Install Pre-Check passed!
+The cluster is ready for Istio installation.`

 ``